In the legal practice of many developing countries, various violations of the rights of holders of registered trademarks are quite common.

 If this measure fails, the rightholder should resort to protecting his rights in court - through a claim to acknowledge the fact of violation, demand its termination and compensation for damage, or pay compensation.

-Also, depending on the circumstances of the violation, it is possible to apply measures to counteract unfair competition or to bring him to criminal responsibility.
+Also, depending on the circumstances of the violation, it is possible to apply measures to counteract unfair competition or to bring him to criminal liability.